Eagle API Documentation

 createAmlCheck(input: {

-accountId: $accountId, contactId: $contactId, status: $status,
+accountId: $accountId, contactId: $contactId,

-officeId: $officeId, note: $note, propertyIds: $propertyIds,
+externalId: $externalId, status: $status, officeId: $officeId, note: $note,

-appraisalIds: $appraisalIds, attachments: $attachments
+propertyIds: $propertyIds, appraisalIds: $appraisalIds, attachments: $attachments

 }) {